Stages of Labor — What Happens from First Contraction to Birth

 Most hospitals and birth centers use "active management" for the third stage.
 Active management includes giving a uterotonic medication (typically oxytocin) immediately after birth.
 This medication helps the uterus contract firmly.
 This reduces the risk of postpartum hemorrhage.
 Postpartum hemorrhage is the leading cause of maternal mortality worldwide.
 Strong evidence supports active management.
 The WHO recommends active management.

-After the placenta is delivered, your provider will check it to make sure it's complete.
+After the placenta is delivered, your provider will check it to make sure it’s complete.
 Retained placental tissue can cause heavy bleeding.
 Retained placental tissue can also cause an infection.
-They'll also check for any perineal tears.
+They'll also check you for any perineal tears.
 If you need stitches, they usually do the repair under local anesthesia.

 For most women, Stage 3 passes quickly and without much awareness — you're holding your baby, processing the enormity of what just happened, and riding a wave of oxytocin and relief.
 This is the start of the postpartum period.